GodMod/godmod.github.io/pages/genoauth/genoauth_settingsbuttons.md

 ## Buttons Settings

-* Text of the Login-Button - *The text will be shown on the Login Button*
+* Text of the Login-Button - *The text will be shown on the Login Button.
+You can leave it empty to show a default text using the Provider Name.*
-* Text of the Connect-Button - *The text will be shown on the Connect Button*
+* Text of the Connect-Button - *The text will be shown on the Connect Button.
+You can leave it empty to show a default text using the Provider Name.*

 ## Example
 As an example, the plugin will be configured for using [Discord](https://discordapp.com).

-* Text of the Login-Button - *Login with Discord*
+* Text of the Login-Button - `Login with Discord`
-* Text of the Connect-Button - *Connect with Discord*
+* Text of the Connect-Button - `Connect with Discord`

 {% include links.html %}